clifordpereira/Social-Login/README.md

 - Click 'Login with Facebook'.
 This will redirect to facebook login page.

 - Enter your facebook mail-id and password.
-You will be redirected back loged in to the current system.
+You will be redirected back and loged in to the current system.

 - On the landing dashboard page, enter a stock symbol and click the button - 'Get Price'.

-- The stock quotes that you queried will be listed.
+- The stock quotes that you queried so far will be listed.